CosmicMind/Material/README.md

 Express your creativity with Material, an animation and graphics framework for Google's Material Design and Apple's Flat UI in Swift.

+## Notice

+The CosmicMind Team would like to thank everyone for helping make Material a growing project.
+Since Material is growing, we feel it is time to ensure that standards are met.
+As we release new components and features, we will be converting older components to follow the standards we set forward.
+If this causes any issues for your project, please create an issue and we will help resolve it.
+This process is meant to be short and swift.
+We thank everyone in advance.

+## Standards

+Our standards look to follow Apple's measurement guides, while providing both Apple and Google's beautiful look and feel.
+As well, everything is customizable, so any customization is possible.

 ## Features

 - [x] Fully Configurable UI Components